openedx/docs.openedx.org/source/educators/migration_wip/9_video/upload_video.rst

 For :ref:`Edge courses <Uploading a Video for an Edge Course>`, you upload your videos to the third party hosting site that you selected.
 You also obtain the transcripts for the videos from your third party provider.
-You :ref:`add the video location <Adding a Video to a Course>` and :ref:`transcripts manually <Add a Transcript>` when you create a video component.
+You :ref:`add the video location <Adding a Video to a Course>` and :doc:`prepare_video/obtain_transcript` when you create a video component.

 .. include:: additional/upload_video.rst